 Students taking coursework off campus must submit a petition and provide proof of enrollment in non-UCR courses to their major advisor for review and SOE Associate Dean approval.
 If you completed transfer work required for graduation, you must immediately submit official transcripts to Undergraduate Admission: firstname.lastname@example.org by Registrar transfer work transcript deadline.
 Keep your Academic Advisor updated as to the status of your transcripts.

 Eligibility to Participate in Commencement Ceremony

-You are eligible to participate in the Spring Commencement Ceremony if you applied for College Graduation and completed all degree requirements during: Fall 2020, Winter 2021, Spring 2021, or completing your degree in Summer 2021.
+You are eligible to participate in the Spring Commencement Ceremony if you applied for College Graduation and completed all degree requirements during Fall 2022, Winter 2023, Spring 2023, or are completing your degree in Summer 2023.
 Alumni unable to participate in their own ceremony may participate in this ceremony.Deadlines and information on the 2023 Spring Commencement Ceremony will be communicated to the campus by the Commencement Office by the end of Winter 2023.
 You may visit this WEBSITE for details.

 Ordering UCR Regalia

-- Degree Conferral Transcripts and Diploma
+Degree Conferral Transcripts and Diploma

 Honors and Awards